Find Affordable College Courses

 $2,280 Average Tuition & Fees

 Our analysis found New Mexico Junior College to be the best value school for nursing students who want to pursue a degree in the Southwest Region .
-Located in the remote town of Hobbs, New Mexico Junior College is a public school with a small student population.
+Located in the remote town of Hobbs, New Mexico Junior College is a public college with a small student population.

 New Mexico Junior College undergraduate students pay an average of $2,280 in tuition and fees each year.
 The average amount in student loans that nursing majors at New Mexico Junior College take out is $17,000.